 Little progress has been achieved to date in ensuring access to justice for all (target 16.3).
-The proportion of unsentenced prisoners remains at around 30 per cent of the global prison population and overcrowding in prisons is reported by almost half of countries with relevant data15 (SDG Target 16.3).
+The proportion of unsentenced prisoners remains at around 30 per cent of the global prison population and overcrowding in prisons is reported by almost half of countries with relevant data 16 (SDG Target 16.3).
 Prison conditions are falling short of the goal of promoting increased access to justice and legal support mechanisms to everyone.
 Moreover, less than half of the population who fall victim to violence in countries with available data report their victimization to competent authorities, with victims of sexual assault reporting less than victims of other crimes.
 Reporting to competent authorities is the first step in seeking justice for crime victims, to conduct proper investigations and administer justice.
 However, lack of trust and confidence in the ability of the police or other authorities to provide effective redress, or objective and subjective difficulties in accessing the authorities, can negatively influence the reporting behaviour of crime victims.
-Reporting rates provide a direct measure of the confidence in the ability of the State to provide assistance and bring perpetrators to justice (SDG Indicator 16.3.1).16 At the end of 2022, 108.4 million people were forcibly displaced globally (SDG Indicator 16.3.3)17.
-This was an increase of 19 million compared to the previous year and two and a half times the number a decade ago.
+Reporting rates provide a direct measure of the confidence in the ability of the State to provide assistance and bring perpetrators to justice (SDG Indicator 16.3.1).17